 Here, you’re basically trying to target both passive and active job seekers at one time—and this is the right way to do so.
-But, it’s also likely going to be incredibly fragmented and time consuming task without any sort of automation.
+But, it’s also likely going to be an incredibly fragmented and time-consuming task without any sort of automation.
 Since this could otherwise become a huge bottleneck, your recruitment marketing solution should be able to help you out with this.
 Ideally, you could scale RM activities with targeted ads and automated job posting, reducing the effort from hours to minutes.
 This would leave you with more time to focus on the creative part.

 Once you’ve attracted candidates, you need to engage them.
 This is mostly going to take place on social media, which means that a modern recruitment technology ecosystem should have a social media content management tool.
 This should help you: